joshprk/libobs-rs/README.md

 > [!NOTE]
-> The libobs-wrapper API is now fully sendable and async.
-If you do not want to use the async runtime, enable the feature `blocking` for `libobs-wrapper` & `libobs-sources`
+> The libobs-wrapper async functionality has been removed because of all kinds of issues ([#32](https://github.com/joshprk/libobs-rs/issues/32))

 ## Prerequisites